fluxcd/kustomize-controller/README.md

 [![release](https://img.shields.io/github/release/fluxcd/kustomize-controller/all.svg)](https://github.com/fluxcd/kustomize-controller/releases)

 The kustomize-controller is a continuous delivery (CD) tool for Kubernetes.
-The controller runs CD pipelines inside the cluster for workloads and infrastructure manifests coming from source control systems that are generated with Kustomize.
+The controller runs CD pipelines inside the cluster for workloads and infrastructure manifests (generated with Kustomize) coming from source control systems.

 ![overview](docs/diagrams/fluxcd-kustomize-source-controllers.png)